DorianZheng/dotfiles/README.md

     ln -s ~/dotfiles/git/gitconfig ~/.gitconfig
     ln -s ~/dotfiles/git/global-gitignore ~/.gitignore

+Vim plugin Vundle is installed as git submodules.
+Check these out by running the commands:

+    cd dotfiles
+    git submodule init
+    git submodule update

+Where possible, Vim plugins are installed by Vundle. check these out by running the commands:

+    vim +PluginInstall +qall

 I put Vim's backup and swap files in `~/tmp`, so that directory must exist.
 To be sure, run: